What’s better? Mechanical combination lock or electronic system?

 Additionally, locks at remote locations are quite rarely used, but they still need to work flawlessly every time they are required.
 Batteries can run out at an inappropriate moment, and electrical wiring can easily become problematic in harsh conditions.
 Imagine trying to get onto a drilling platform in the middle of a storm and finding the lock is stuck?

-A simple and reliable locking mechanism is essential in such situations.
+A mechanical code lock is a simple and reliable locking mechanism, which is essential in such situations.

 Price and security

-Complex solutions that connect wirelessly to the internet or other devices can be prone to all sorts of threats, including hacking over the internet, so you either have to trust that the manufacturer has taken the necessary precautions, or you need to do your own bit of research.
+Complex solutions that connect wirelessly to the internet or other devices can be prone to all sorts of threats, including hacking, so you either have to trust that the manufacturer has taken the necessary precautions, or you need to do your own bit of research.
 Often, this will end up to be an ‘overkill’ for the actual task at hand.

 Options and upgrades